MeadCo/ScriptX.Print.Client/docs/readme.md

 to more modern browsers.
 With the proviso of course that the HTML that renders successfully in the older browser renders correctly in modern browsers.

-We do not want the MeadC.ScriptX.Client libraries to depend on anything other than thenselves.
+We do not want the MeadC.ScriptX.Client libraries to depend on anything other than themselves.
 Our clients are many and varied and will no doubt be taking dependencies on many libraries, we dont want to work against those choices but work with them.
 The core library abstracts behaviour and then the dependency dependent layer uses simple injection to configure the core layer for the environment.